mohitpai/journey-optimizer.en/help/using/action/about-custom-action-configuration.md

 ## Best practices{#custom-action-enhancements-best-practices}

-A capping limit of 150,000 calls over 30 seconds is defined for all custom actions.
+A capping limit of 300,000 calls over one minute is defined for all custom actions.
+In addition, the default capping is performed per host and per sandbox.
+For example, on a sandbox, if you have two endpoints with the same host (eg: `https://www.adobe.com/endpoint1` and `https://www.adobe.com/endpoint2`), the capping will apply for all endpoints under the adobe.com host. "endpoint1" and "endpoint2" will share the same capping configuration and having one endpoint reach the limit will have an impact on the other endpoint.

 This limit has been set based on customers usage, to protect external endpoints targeted by custom actions.
 You need to take this into account in your audience-based journeys by defining an appropriate reading rate (5000 profiles/s when custom actions are used).
 If needed, you can override this setting by defining a greater capping or throttling limit through our Capping/Throttling APIs.
 See [this page](../configuration/external-systems.md).

 You should not target public endpoints with custom actions for various reasons: